 Apply for a salary subsidy to bring back laid-off employees into the workforce

-It has been proposed to extend the scheme for October, November and December.
-The application form for these months will be available in February 2021.
+The application form for October, November and December will be available in February 2021.

 By employees, we mean workers who work in the enterprise and who receive salaries or other remuneration for their work from the employer.
 Apprentices are also considered employees according to this scheme.